owenwang05/owenwang05/README.md

 # Heyy!
 Nice to meet you! 👋

 I'm Owen, a Computer Engineering student at the University of Illinois at Urbana-Champaign.

-My passion for programming and engineering stems from my love for building and problem solving.
-Whether developing games, websites, or small gadgets, I enjoy seeking new opportunites to apply my technical skills.
-I would love the opportunity to apply my technical skills in a real-world setting, and possibly benefit my community.
-In my spare time, you can catch me at the gym, playing tennis, or picking up new skills.
+Currently, I'm working as a Software Developer at Hydrologic using React, Tailwind, and Firebase to display statistics for University Housing.
+Furthermore, in the past, I have held a active software roles within UIUC's EV Concept and Vex Robotics teams.

+Some topics I am currently interested in include: cloud computing, generative AI, machine learning, distributed systems, embedded systems.

+In my spare time, you can catch me playings tennis, learning new skills, and working on personal projects.
+I'm always open to meeting new people, so feel free to message me about any new opportunities or if you would like to have a conversation!

 Here is my [resume](https://drive.google.com/file/d/1svD1zHL9mjnV4aJYk5vwx28pNLbDKOMi/view?usp=sharing) so you can learn more about me!